 Mirena’s label merely warns women that uterine perforation is a risk during IUD-insertion.
 However, many of the lawsuits refer to post insertion damage, years or months after women were fitted with IUDs.

-If you have suffered ill health because of this IUD, you should be aware of the mass tort lawsuits going on and talk to our Virginia dangerous medical devices team.
+If you have suffered ill health because of this IUD, you should be aware of the lawsuits going on and talk to our Virginia dangerous medical devices team.
 See our website for more details about dangerous medical devices or contact us today.